Photo of Larry Levine in Studio A is from the A&M Records promotional album Odyssey from Altec.

 - integrated circuits

 Studio A had tracking, overdub and remixing capabilities.
-Among the famous recordings to come from Studio A are:
+Among the artist recordings to come from Studio A are:

 - "We Are the World" by USA for Africa